jcn509/pyxboxtest/README.md

 ## Once everthing else is done
 - Investigate support for qemu monitor based debugging
   - [xboxpy](https://github.com/XboxDev/xboxpy) will work __today__ so long as it works with XQEMU.
 We may be able to do some additional debugging using XQEMU's monitor without the overhead of debug libraries or XBDM.dll
 - Investigate support for running tests on real hardware.
-Should be possible using (some open source alternative to) XBDM.dll to control the box.
+Should be possible using (some legal alternative to) XBDM.dll to control the xbox, but there are some challenges to overcome such as faking controller input and loading HDD setup quickly.